-Researchers use magnetic activated cell isolation, also known as macs cell sorting or macs cell separation, to enrich a specific cell type from a mixed population.
+Magnetic Activated Cell Sorting (MACS) is a technique to enrich a specific cell type from a mixed population.
 Scientists or companies sort or isolate cells so they can study or grow colonies of a single type of cell.
 They may use that type of cell for a specific type of functional assay crucial to that cell type or they might be interested in stem cells.
-Many labs use flow cytometry, also known as FACS (fluorescence activated cell sorting).
-This is a specialized and expensive technique that often resides in a core facility at a research institution.
-MACS has emerged as a cheaper alternative for cell sorting.
-Both these technologies use the highly specific antibody-antigen interaction to probe cells by their surface antigens by their specific antibody.
-Magnetic bead cell isolation has a more simple protocol and components than FACS, the process is briefly described below.
+MACS technique emerged as a cheap alternative to cell sorting.
+MACS uses the highly specific antibody-antigen interaction to probe cells by their surface antigens by their specific antibody.
+Magnetic bead cell isolation has been implemented with MACS to offer a more precise cell sorting.

 - Magnetic nanoparticles are often irregularly shaped, and have slower magnetic separation kinetics due to a lack of chain formation, and in some cases have been found to enter into the cell through the cell membrane.

 - Magnetic microbeads, on the other hand, are spherical, have a narrower size distribution and form cooperative chains during magnetic isolation.
 As a result, microbeads have a more predictable behavior during magnetic bead cell isolation and significantly decrease separation time.
 They also are too large to enter the cell and therefore will not disrupt cellular growth.